-Next we applied solder to the centre pad for the U.FL connector and to the two small pads to fit a zero ohm resistor (0201 size 0.6mm x 0.3mm).
-We did not have a suitable 0201 resistor so we later created a solder bridge with the soldering iron and a small amount of solder.
+Next, we applied solder to the centre pad for the U.FL connector and to the two small pads to fit a zero-ohm resistor (0201 size 0.6mm x 0.3mm).
+We did not have a suitable 0201 resistor, so we later created a solder bridge with the soldering iron and a small amount of solder.

 The outer pads are then soldered to the ground plane on the PCB.
-We tried this with the small soldering iron tip but found that it did not have enough thermal mass to heat the board so we changed to a 2mm soldering iron tip to heat and flow the solder fully.
+We tried this with the small soldering iron tip but found that it did not have enough thermal mass to heat the board, so we changed it to a 2mm soldering iron tip to heat and flow the solder fully.

-With the connector fitted and the solder link complete we cleaned the area with a cotton swab and alcohol to remove any solder flux.
+With the connector fitted and the solder link complete, we cleaned the area with a cotton swab and alcohol to remove any solder flux.

 Testing the new antenna

 To test the new external antenna compared to the built-in PCB antenna, we used the following command to scan for available Wi-Fi networks and saved it to a new text file.

 sudo iwlist wlan0 scan | egrep "Cell|ESSID|Signal|Rates" > scanlist-result.txt

 The testing was performed in the same location as before, with the new antenna held vertically.
 The signal strength would improve further if the antenna were fitted to a metal ground plane.